How to Deal With an Unexpected Loss

 You’re likely asking yourself those questions while you’re grieving the loss of your family member.
 While you may be just going through the motions to keep yourself moving, you may be able to find the answers to the questions above by filing a wrongful death suit.

-One way the settlement can be paid out is through the use of a structured settlement.
 This type of settlement is paid out as an annuity instead of a lump sum.
 Essentially, this means that you’ll receive payments over a period of time of your choice.

 You may be able to take advantage of certain tax benefits for receiving structured settlement payments.
 Typically, structured settlement payments are tax-free, which is a major benefit of receiving your settlement in this manner.